jagodevreede/sdkman-ui/README.md

 Prerequisites: See https://www.graalvm.org/latest/reference-manual/native-image/#prerequisites

-To update native reflections `gluonfx:runagent` `./mvnw gluonfx:build -f sdkman-ui`
+- To update native reflections `./mvnw gluonfx:runagent -f sdkman-ui`
+- then run a build: `./mvnw gluonfx:build -f sdkman-ui`

+If you encounter a `linker command failed` then you need to do the following instead of the `gluonfx:build`
+- `./mvnw gluonfx:compile -f sdkman-ui`
+- `find . -name libjnidispatch.a -type f -delete`
+- `./mvnw gluonfx:link -f sdkman-ui`

 Jlink: